google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-2-add-to-homescreen.md

-If you have completed the previous e-commerce E-Commerce lab, your app is already set up and you can skip to step 2.
+If you have completed the previous E-Commerce lab, your app is already set up and you can skip to step 2.